 The Food and Drug Administration declined to clear the treatment for acute coronary syndrome in a complete response letter, New Brunswick, New Jersey-based J&J said yesterday in a statement.
 FDA advisers voted to recommend against approval May 23 because of missing data from 1,000 patients who withdrew from a late-stage trial of the drug.

-The FDA decision may benefit New York-based Pfizer Inc. (PFE) and Bristol-Myers Squibb Co.
-(BMY), who expect approval June 28 for their rival drug Eliquis for a common heart arrhythmia known as atrial fibrillation, said Seamus Fernandez, an analyst at Leerink Swann & Co. in Boston.
+The FDA decision may benefit New York-based Pfizer Inc. (PFE:US) and Bristol-Myers Squibb Co.
+(BMY:US), who expect approval June 28 for their rival drug Eliquis for a common heart arrhythmia known as atrial fibrillation, said Seamus Fernandez, an analyst at Leerink Swann & Co. in Boston.
 The availability of Eli Lilly & Co.
-(LLY)’s Effient and AstraZeneca Plc (AZN)’s Brilinta for acute coronary syndromes may delay further FDA action on Xarelto, he said.
+(LLY:US)’s Effient and AstraZeneca Plc (AZN)’s Brilinta for acute coronary syndromes may delay further FDA action on Xarelto, he said.

 “The FDA may not be motivated to urgently approve Xarelto for acute coronary syndrome without greater clarity,” he wrote in a note to clients today.
 “Commercially, we question whether the FDA’s recommended label for Xarelto in ACS would have any advantages over Effient or Brilinta.
 Given each drug’s slow launch, we question Xarelto’s commercial prospects as a third- to-market option.”